ctalar/EE406/README.md

 7. All user data is persistently mounted in the directory pointed to by the environment variable `DESIGNS` <br>
 the default is `$HOME/eda/designs`

-### Additional useful software to install on your computer
+### Additional software to install on your computer
 1. Matlab (or Octave) <-- **required**
 2. Anaconda ([link](https://docs.anaconda.com/free/anaconda/install/index.html))
 3. PyLTSpice version 3.1<br>